COVID-19 Laws have Changed

 How coronavirus is spread

-The COVID-19 virus mainly spreads through droplets of saliva or discharge from the nose when an infected person coughs or sneezes.
+The COVID-19 virus mainly spreads through droplets and aerosol particles (discharged from the mouth and nose when an infected person speaks, breathes, coughs or sneezes).

 How to avoid catching or spreading germs?